×

 3. Wear something form-fitting.
 You’re less likely to over-indulge if you’re wearing your favorite pair of skinny jeans.

 4. Have a game plan.
 Think about the foods you want to eat.
 The turkey really isn’t the bad guy, but two big scoops of mashed potatoes smothered in gravy might be a bit much.
 Pick the foods you like, but with smaller portions.
+Sliced grilled chicken breast on a white plate, served with a side salad of tomatoes, greens, and yellow bell peppers.

 5. Let them eat cake—or pie!
 Depriving yourself of your favorite sweets will only increase your cravings.
 Cut smaller slices, but dig in!